 1.2.
 Link Protection Type

-The Link Protection Type is a $\operatorname{sub-TLV}$ (of type 20) of the extended IS reachability TLV, with length two octets.
+The Link Protection Type is a sub-TLV (of type 20) of the extended IS reachability TLV, with a length of 2 octets.

 The following illustrates encoding of the Value field of the Link Protection Type sub-TLV.